GerHobbelt/owemdjee/README.md

+### Language translation

+- **gettext** [📁](./gettext) [🌐](https://github.com/GerHobbelt/gettext) -- the GNU gettext package.
+It is interesting for authors or maintainers of other packages or programs which they want to see internationalized.
+As one step the handling of messages in different languages should be implemented.
+For this task GNU gettext provides the needed tools and library functions.
+It is also interesting for translators, because GNU gettext provides the 'msgmerge' program, which prepares a message catalog before a translation update.
+- **marian** [📁](./marian) [🌐](https://github.com/GerHobbelt/marian) -- an efficient Neural Machine Translation framework written in pure C++ with minimal dependencies.
+- **NiuTrans.NMT** [📁](./NiuTrans.NMT) [🌐](https://github.com/GerHobbelt/NiuTrans.NMT) --   a lightweight and efficient Transformer-based neural machine translation system.
+Its main features are:

+  - Few dependencies.
+It is implemented with pure C++, and all dependencies are optional.
+  - Flexible running modes.
+The system can run with various systems and devices (Linux vs. Windows, CPUs vs. GPUs, and FP32 vs. FP16, etc.).
+  - Framework agnostic.
+It supports various models trained with other tools, e.g., fairseq models.
+  - High efficiency.
+It is heavily optimized for fast decoding, see [our WMT paper](https://arxiv.org/pdf/2109.08003.pdf) for more details.

+- **OpenFST** [📁](./OpenFST) [🌐](https://github.com/GerHobbelt/openfst) -- a library for constructing, combining, optimizing, and searching weighted finite-state transducers (FSTs).
+Weighted finite-state transducers are automata where each transition has an input label, an output label, and a weight.
+The more familiar finite-state acceptor is represented as a transducer with each transition's input and output label equal.
+Finite-state acceptors are used to represent sets of strings (specifically, regular or rational sets); finite-state transducers are used to represent binary relations between pairs of strings (specifically, rational transductions).
+The weights can be used to represent the cost of taking a particular transition.
+FSTs have key applications in speech recognition and synthesis, machine translation, optical character recognition, pattern matching, string processing, machine learning, information extraction and retrieval among others.
+Often a weighted transducer is used to represent a probabilistic model (e.g., an n-gram model, pronunciation model).
+FSTs can be optimized by determinization and minimization, models can be applied to hypothesis sets (also represented as automata) or cascaded by finite-state composition, and the best results can be selected by shortest-path algorithms.
+- **OpenFST-utils** [📁](./OpenFST-utils) [🌐](https://github.com/GerHobbelt/openfst-utils) -- a set of useful programs for manipulating Finite State Transducer with the OpenFst library.
+- **tinygettext** [📁](./tinygettext) [🌐](https://github.com/GerHobbelt/tinygettext) -- a minimal replacement for gettext written in C++.
+It can read `.po` files directly and doesn't need `.mo` files generated from `.po`.
+It also can read the `.po` files from arbitrary locations, so it's better suited for non-Unix systems and situations in which one wants to store or distribute `.po` files separately from the software itself.
+- **zotero-translate** [📁](./zotero-translate) [🌐](https://github.com/GerHobbelt/translate) -- browser-based standalone zotero translator.
+- **zotero-translation-server** [📁](./zotero-translation-server) [🌐](https://github.com/GerHobbelt/translation-server) -- lets you use Zotero translators without the Zotero client.
+- **zotero-translators** [📁](./zotero-translators) [🌐](https://github.com/GerHobbelt/translators) -- Zotero Translators : automatically detect journal articles, library records, news items, and other objects you might like to save to your Zotero library.
+Zotero uses so-called “translators” to detect and import data from websites.
+There are currently more than 600 different translators, facilitating data import from countless sites.

 ## Application Installers (NSIS, et al)

 - **libmetalink** [📁](./libmetalink) [🌐](https://github.com/GerHobbelt/libmetalink) -- a library to read Metalink XML download description format.
 It supports both [_Metalink version 3_](http://www.metalinker.org/Metalink_3.0_Spec.pdf) and [_Metalink version 4 (RFC 5854)_](https://tools.ietf.org/html/rfc5854).